cloudmesh/cloudmesh-pi-burn/README.md

 This error has been reported in the past.
 A simple reburn using `cms burn` tends to resolve the issue.

+### 7.16 How do I enable password login?

+The option `--set_passwd` in `cms burn cluster` enables you to securely enter a password to prevent the password disable.

 ## 8. How can I contribute Contributing